Skip to main content

 Paying their fair share.
 OReGO drivers want to contribute to maintaining a safe, accessible and reliable transportation system.
 If you drive more, you pay more.
 If you drive less, you pay less.

-The net revenue from OReGO goes into the State Highway Fund to pay for roadway and bridge maintenance.
-This fund uses a 50/30/20 model where 50% of funds go to ODOT, 30% go to counties and 20% go to cities to fund transportation.
+The net revenue from OReGO goes into the State Highway Fund to pay for maintenance and improvements of roadways and bridges.

 In Oregon, we fund transportation through the fuel tax — 40 cents from every gallon of fuel purchased goes to the State Highway Fund, which pays to improve and maintain roads and bridges.
 This fund uses a 50/30/20 model where 50% of funds go to ODOT, 30% go to counties and 20% go to cities to fund transportation.